HECM for Purchase

 Counseling prior to finding a home is encouraged.

 Counseling should be completed prior to the application (but not required).
-The Counseling should have the senior’s current home address on the property.
+The Counseling Certificate should have the senior’s current home address on the property.
+Once a property is under contract, we’ll get the Certificate corrected.

 What are the basic qualifications for a HECM for Purchase borrower?